davidgasquez/kaggle-airbnb/doc/Notes.md

 - Data Exploration

+- XGBoost is the new Random Forest

+- Extracted almost all the signal from the data.

 - Way of handling missing values
     - Drop data points with missing values
     - Fill in missing values with the median or mode.